-The gap in Cambodia’s cities is widening between wealthy property owners and tenants living in unsafe accommodation, according to a new report by the World Resources Institute.
+The gap among urban population is widening between wealthy property owners and tenants living in unsafe accommodation, according to a new report by the World Resources Institute.

 The report predicts that the trend will continue over the next decade, with a third of urban residents worldwide living in cheap housing that lacks access to basic services, such as electricity and clean water.